jbnicolai/learnyounode_1and1/exercises/my_first_http_server/problem.md

 * see the NodeJS api documentation on http://npmjs.org/ for further details
 * if you are stuck, try to print out the request object to find out where the user-agent is located

+## Note about learnyounode verify
+* you can use `learnyounode verify` as in the other exercises but the server will continue running
+* to skip the verify screen just press ctrl-c

 ----------------------------------------------------------------------